Answers to frequently asked questions, plus facts and statistics about Tucson & Southern Arizona.

 Sonoran Desert: As currently defined covers approximately 100,000 square miles (260,000 sq. km.) and includes most of the southern half of Arizona, southeastern California, most of the Baja California peninsula, the islands of the Gulf of California, and much of the state of Sonora, Mexico.
 This is the only place in the world where the giant saguaro cactus grows.
 (Arizona-Sonora Desert Museum)

-Surrounding Mountains: Tucson is in a valley surrounded by five mountain ranges: the Tucson, Santa Catalina, Rincon, Santa Rita, and Tortolita mountain ranges.
-In and around are natural areas, including Catalina State Park to the northwest; Coronado National Forest to the north; Saguaro National Park East and West on east and west sides; and the Santa Rita Mountains to the south.
+Surrounding Mountains: Tucson is in a valley surrounded by five mountain ranges: the Tucson, Santa Catalina, Rincon, Santa Rita, and Tortolita mountain ranges which include natural areas, Catalina State Park to the northwest; Coronado National Forest to the north; Saguaro National Park East and West on east and west sides; and the Santa Rita Mountains to the south.

 Sky Islands: Isolated mountain ranges in southeastern Arizona and northern Mexico.
 Some rise more than 6,000 feet above the surrounding desert floor so their habitats vary from deserts to subalpine forests.
 In Southern Arizona, the Santa Catalinas are the best known; others include Baboquivari, Chiricahua, Huachuca, Pinaleño, Santa Rita, and Whetstone.